-- 1. The following developments shall not require a development permit provided that the development otherwise complies with all other regulations of this Bylaw: - a. the carrying out of works of improvement, maintenance, renovation, or repair to any (but not limited to) building, deck, and/or driveway provided that such works do not include structural alterations, additions, or drainage alterations and that the works comply with the regulations of this Land Use Bylaw. - b. the completion of a development which was lawfully under construction at the date of the approval of this Bylaw (or any amendment thereof), provided that the development is completed in accordance with the terms of any permit granted in respect of it and subject to the conditions to which such permit was granted, and provided also that the development is completed within a period of twelve (12) months from the notification of the permit; - c. the use of any such buildings as referred to in Section 4.2.1.b for the purpose for which development was commenced; - d. the erection, construction, or maintenance, improvement or alteration of gates, fences, walls or other means of enclosure, unless the gate, fence, wall, etc. exceeds the regulations indicated in 9.6 Fences and Walls of this Bylaw; - e. a temporary building other than a dwelling unit, the sole purpose of which is incidental to the carrying out of a development for which a permit has been issued under this Land Use Bylaw; - f. the installation, maintenance and repair of public works, services, or utilities carried out by or on behalf of federal, provincial, and/or municipal authorities on land that is publicly owned or controlled; - a maximum of one single storey accessory building with a floor area not more than 10.2 m (110.0 ft.) and a height not more than 2.5 m (8.2 ft.)
-3.0 m (10.0 ft.), provided that the accessory building: - i. vis not a garage; and - ii. satisfies the setback requirements for accessory buildings in the land use district in which it is located;
+- 1. The following developments shall not require a development permit provided that the development otherwise complies with all other regulations of this Bylaw: - a. the carrying out of works of improvement, maintenance, renovation, or repair to any (but not limited to) building, deck, and/or driveway provided that such works do not include structural alterations, additions, or drainage alterations and that the works comply with the regulations of this Land Use Bylaw. - b. the completion of a development which was lawfully under construction at the date of the approval of this Bylaw (or any amendment thereof), provided that the development is completed in accordance with the terms of any permit granted in respect of it and subject to the conditions to which such permit was granted, and provided also that the development is completed within a period of twelve (12) months from the notification of the permit; - c. the use of any such buildings as referred to in Section 4.2.1.b for the purpose for which development was commenced; - d. the erection, construction, or maintenance, improvement or alteration of gates, fences, walls or other means of enclosure, unless the gate, fence, wall, etc. exceeds the regulations indicated in 9.6 Fences and Walls of this Bylaw; - e. a temporary building other than a dwelling unit, the sole purpose of which is incidental to the carrying out of a development for which a permit has been issued under this Land Use Bylaw; - f. the installation, maintenance and repair of public works, services, or utilities carried out by or on behalf of federal, provincial, and/or municipal authorities on land that is publicly owned or controlled; - g. a maximum of one single storey accessory building with a floor area not more than 10.2 m^2 (110.0 ft.^2) and a height not more than 2.5 m (8.2 ft.)
+3.0 m (10.0 ft.), provided that the accessory building: - i. is not a garage; and - ii. satisfies the setback requirements for accessory buildings in the land use district in which it is located; - h. a development carried out by or on behalf of the municipality provided that such development complies with all applicable provisions of this Land Use Bylaw; - i. a development that is exempted from requiring a development permit pursuant to the Act; - j. the following signs: - i. signs posted or exhibited within a building; - ii. signs posted or exhibited in or on an operating motor vehicle if the vehicle is not temporarily or permanently parked solely for the purpose of displaying the sign;